- How Do the Top Mid Handicap Irons Compare?

 Read the full Hot Metal Pro irons review for more details.

-Recommendation: 10ish handicaps and lower should give these a try if you’re in the market for premium players distance irons and you don’t mind saving money.
+Bottom line: 10ish handicaps and lower – Give these a try if you’re in the market for premium players distance irons and you don’t mind saving money.

 #7 Titleist T250 Irons